a2n-off/archupdate/README.md

 Because this command dosen't sync the DB at the same time so the result is wrong.

 For that we need to do something like the `-S` flag before and I prefer to use `checkupdates` for that (it's made for it so...).

+### Why the `Do not close at the end` option when you can just update the terminal cmd

+Because it's easier for people who don't want to update the default option to switch between not closing and closing the terminal at the end of the update.

 ### Why the update is made with yay and not pacman